skip to main content

 LIGHT

-Keep your Silver Satin Pothos in indirect bright light.
+Keep your Pothos Plant in indirect bright light.
 Too little light will cause the silver color to fade, but too much light will burn the leaves.
+If you place your plant near a window where the sun shines directly, covering it with a translucent curtain or shade will protect the leaves from getting scorched.

 WATER